BuildEmpire/apartment/README.md

 Creating a new Apartment Migration
 ----------------------------------
-Apartment tries to use the same process to manage migrations as in Lumen, which is with the artisan migration commands.
+Apartment tries to use the same process to manage migrations as in Laravel, which is with the artisan migration commands.
 The only difference occurs when creating an apartment migration file using the command:

 ```